How to Take Care of a Newborn Calf

 Reading Time: 6 minutes

-In the past, veterinarians often recommended holding a calf up by its hind legs to allow fluid to drain from the airways, but now they realize most of the fluid that drains out is from the stomach, and these fluids are important to the health of the calf.
+In the past, veterinarians often recommended holding a calf up by their hind legs to allow fluid to drain from the airways, but now they realize most of the fluid that drains out is from the stomach, and these fluids are important to the health of the calf.
 Holding the calf up by the hind legs is counterproductive, putting pressure on the diaphragm (from the abdominal organs), which may interfere with normal respiratory movements.
 It’s better to use a suction bulb (or even a turkey baster) to suction the airways.
-Another way to help stimulate a calf to breathe is to rub him briskly with a towel.
+Another way to help stimulate a calf to breathe is to rub them briskly with a towel.

 Iodine navel dip.